School leaders warn that not every student will be able to get an in-person slot this academic year

 Others, including KIPP DC and Friendship — the city’s two largest charter networks — plan to return up to 20 percent and 50 percent of their students, respectively, to classrooms in some way in March.

 “The covid pandemic has created uncertainties, and it was understandable that for a limited period of time, access to public education would be compromised,” one parent, Neela Ghoshal, said at the charter board meeting.
-Ghoshal is the mother of two young children whose charter school told families it would not offer extensive in-person learning for first-graders and above this academic year.
+She is the mother of two young children whose charter school told families it would not offer extensive in-person learning for first-graders and above this academic year.

 “But a year into the pandemic, that is no longer justifiable,” Ghoshal said.